• Wed. Dec 24th, 2025

 DIFFERENT SCENIC SETTINGS

-The old town of Limassol, in particular the areas near the LIMASSOL CASTLE, also offers a great backdrop that includes several period buildings.
-The area surrounding the LARNACA SALT LAKES, with its dramatic sunsets, is also proving popular.
-APHRODITES ROCK, with its connection to the goddess of love, is another setting that attracts couples, and the TROODOS MOUNTAINS, with its numerous scenic villages, has begun to offer venues, which have a more rural woodland appeal.
+There are several different locations across the island that offer a whole range of different settings for some unique wedding photos.
+The old town of Limassol, in particular the areas near the LIMASSOL CASTLE, offers a great backdrop that includes several period buildings.
+Areas surrounding the LARNACA SALT LAKES, with their dramatic sunsets, are also another popular location.
+APHRODITES ROCK, with its connection to the goddess of love, is another setting that attracts several couples taking their wedding photos, and the TROODOS MOUNTAINS, with its numerous scenic villages and rustic settings, has begun to offer venues, which have a more rural woodland appeal.

 CHOOSING A VENUE

-This, in turn, is prompting more and more couples to choose the island of love as their venue for their special day each year.
-The first and most important choice to make is the type of ceremony and venue required for the special day.
-Ceremonies can be held on sun-kissed beaches, scenic villages, historic town halls, or in luxury upmarket resort hotels.
-Summer time on the island is very hot and can prove a little uncomfortable, so late spring or early autumn usually provides the most favourable weather for these types of occasions.
+More and more couples are choosing the island of love as their venue for their special day each year.
+One of the main reasons for this is the island’s versatility, with ceremonies being held on sun-kissed beaches, in scenic villages, at historic town halls, or in luxury upmarket resort hotels.
+Although summer hosts several of these occasions, it is very hot and can prove a little uncomfortable, so late spring or early autumn have also become popular as these times provide more favourable weather conditions.

 • Establish the minimum number of guests that are needed to qualify for each package and price.
 This should include both the catering and the bar.